AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

 Arbitrary scripts in the ingredients section
 ############################################

-You may add arbitrary shell commands to the :code:`script` section inside the :code:`ingredients` section in order to facilitate the retrieval of the binary ingredients.
+You may add arbitrary shell commands to the ``script`` section inside the ``ingredients`` section in order to facilitate the retrieval of the binary ingredients.
 This allows building AppImages for complex situations as illustrated in the following example:

 .. code-block:: yaml